-So what all are you familiar with on Army Space Command?
+Are you familiar with the Army Space Command?
 In today’s post, I am going to provide 15 cool facts about the Army Space Command.
 I am using a wide variety of resources to attain this information.
 You can find them in the reference section at the end.
 So scroll down and learn.

 The United States Army Space and Missile Defense Command was established in 1997 during the Clinton administration.
 Much of this came when President Reagan pushed the “Star Wars” program.

 The U.S. Army Space and Missile Defense Command / Army Forces Strategic Command (SMDC/ARSTRAT) has their headquarters at Redstone Arsenal near Huntsville, Alabama.

 The current Commander for the U.S. Army Space and Missile Defense Command / Army Forces Strategic Command is Lieutenant General David Mann.

 4: Objectives For Now And The Future

 SMDC/ARSTRAT has 3 primary objectives for now and the future.
 They are: